grplyler/raylib-articles/README.md

 cmake --build build
 ```

 The flags `-DCUSTOMIZE_BUILD=ON -DOPENGL_VERSION="ES 2.0"` are key.
 They tell Tell raylib to look for an OpenGL ES implementation which ANGLE will provide.
+You can find more about the cmake flags on the [Raylib Wiki](https://github.com/raysan5/raylib/wiki/CMake-Build-Options)

 **Step 3: Validation**

-Here you can see can see
+Here you can see can see our raylib project is using Googles OpenGL ES implementation backed by Metal.

 ```
 λ ~/code/projects/raylib-angle-test/ master* ./r
 INFO: Initializing raylib 4.6-dev